CEA-LIST/FaVFA/README.md

 - BFW: [Balanced Faces in the Wild](https://ieee-dataport.org/documents/balanced-faces-wild)
 - FAVCI2D: [Face Verification with Challenging Imposters and Diversified Demographics](https://github.com/AIMultimediaLab/FaVCI2D-Face-Verification-with-Challenging-Imposters-and-Diversified-Demographics)

+For the standard list of pairs, the corresponding attribute labels are pre-computed and savec in csv files that can be found in `data/`.

 ## 📏Computed metrics
 The script computes the following metrics, in order:<br>
 * 1️⃣ **Basic metrics**: